Haasini77/Cyphora/README.md

 > **Trace the clues.
 Uncover the truth.**

-Cyphora is an interactive digital crime investigation platform built with Java Spring Boot and MongoDB.
+Cyphora is an interactive digital crime investigation platform built with **Java Spring Boot and MongoDB**.

 It allows investigators to explore cyber-crime cases, analyze digital evidence, examine suspects, and identify the person responsible for an incident.